Polidea/Cockpit/README.md

 cockpitStagingDebug.yml
 ```

-For basic functionality can use simple, flat yaml structure:
+For basic functionality you can use simple, flat yaml structure:
 ```
 paramName1: paramValue1
 listSimpleTypeName: [ "staging", "testing", "prod" ]

 ```

-If you need some more attributes or want to use action param, you can use more complex structure:
+If you need some more attributes or want to use action param, you can use more complex structure.
+Currently Cockpit debug panel supports following param types:
-- for primitive types (integer, double, string, boolean):
+##### primitives (integer, double, string, boolean)

 ```
 paramName2: